-This is WEEKEND EDITION, from NPR News.
+This is WEEKEND EDITION from NPR News.
 I'm Scott Simon.
-Know why I am hoarse?
-Because it's time for sports.
+Let's open the toy department.
+Time for sports.